NicoleFaye/PokemonPinballRL/README.md

-# Pokemon Pinball RL with PufferLib
+# Pokemon Pinball RL

-This project combines PyBoy, a Game Boy emulator with Python interface, with PufferLib, a reinforcement learning library, to train an agent to play Pokemon Pinball.
+This project uses the Stable Baselines 3 reinforcement learning library to train an agent to play Pokemon Pinball.

 ## Overview